-Yes! you can design, build and fly a model aircraft introduces students to aerospace engineering using model planes and wind tunnels to demonstrate concepts.
+Yes!
+You Can Design, Build and Fly Model Aircraft: Introduces students to aerospace engineering using model planes and wind tunnels to demonstrate concepts.

-Laptops: Attendees should plan on using their own computers for zoom meetings, but can be provided if needed.
+Laptops: Attendees should plan on using their own computers for zoom meetings and work, but can be provided if needed.